LVR CPR Training in Perth, Melbourne & Darwin

-LVR CPR – Low Voltage Rescue and Cardiopulmonary Resuscitation
+Learn Low Voltage Rescue & Cardiopulmonary Resuscitation (LVR & CPR)

-ERGT Australia’s Low Voltage Rescue & Cardiopulmonary Resuscitation (LVR & CPR) course is designed for workers in the electrical industry who may be required to perform a rescue and CPR in response to an incident involving a live LV panel.
-On completion of the course participants will be able to confidently deal with an LV rescue situation where the casualty is unconscious and not breathing, and to perform CPR in line with the Australian Resuscitation Council (ARC) Guidelines.
+ERGT Australia’s Low Voltage Rescue & Cardiopulmonary Resuscitation (LVR & CPR) training course is designed for workers in the electrical industry who may be required to perform a rescue and CPR in response to an incident involving a live LV panel.
+On completion of the LVR CPR training course, participants will be able to confidently deal with an LV rescue situation where the casualty is unconscious and not breathing, and to perform CPR in line with the Australian Resuscitation Council (ARC) Guidelines.

-The individuals attending the course are typically experienced workers that may require this unit to maintain currency in the Electrical Service Industry (ESI) Network or other license from the electrical sector.
+The individuals attending the LVR & CPR course are typically experienced workers that may require this unit to maintain currency in the Electrical Service Industry (ESI) Network or another licence from the electrical sector.

-- Prepare to perform rescue procedures from LV voltage panel
+- Prepare to perform rescue procedures from LV panel

 - Carry out rescue from live LV panel